 Diplomatic relations between the two countries were established on 2 March 1995.
 The first ambassador of North Macedonia to Estonia Tihomir Ilievski, residing in Stockholm, presented his credentials on 21 September 1995.
 In 2007 North Macedonia officially opened a diplomatic representation in Tallinn, which became an embassy in 2010.
 The ambassador of North Macedonia to Estonia Sašo Veljanovski, who presented credentials to President Toomas Hendrik Ilves on 15 February 2013, left from Estonia in January 2017.
-Afterwards, North Macedonia has been represented in Estonia by charge d'affaires.
+Afterwards, North Macedonia has been represented in Estonia by chargé d'affaires.
 The first Estonian ambassador to North Macedonia was Aivo Orav, who resided in Ankara, Turkey, followed by Arti Hilpus and Daniel Schaer who both resided in Tallinn.
-Estonia’s current ambassador to North Macedonia Kristi Karelsohn (residing in Budapest) presented his credentials to the President of North Macedonia Gjorge Ivanov on 18 January 2019.
+Estonia’s current ambassador to North Macedonia Kristi Karelsohn (residing in Budapest) presented his credentials to the previous President of North Macedonia Gjorge Ivanov on 18 January 2019.

-The Honorary consul of Estonia to North Macedonia is Saško Miladinov and the Honorary Consulate in the town of Štip was formally opened during the visit of Foreign Minister Urmas Paet on 19 November 2008.
+The Honorary Consul of Estonia to North Macedonia is Saško Miladinov and the Honorary Consulate in the town of Štip was formally opened during the visit of Foreign Minister Urmas Paet on 19 November 2008.
 The Honorary consul of North Macedonia in Estonia is Peter Roose.
 The Honorary Consulate of North Macedonia, situated in Tartu, was opened during the visit of Foreign Minister Nikola Poposki in February 2012.

 |To North Macedonia|

 |July 2017||Deputy Minister for EU Affairs Matti Maasikas|